Jerome Wiesner, President of MIT (1971-1980)

 At MIT Professional Education we recognize the effort of our participants.

-The MIT Professional Education Fire Hydrant Award (FHA) was born from the description of Jerome Wiesner, president of MIT (1971-1980): “The experience of studying at MIT is like drinking from a fire hydrant.
+The MIT Professional Education Fire Hydrant Award (FHA) was born from the description of Jerome Wiesner, president of MIT (1971-1980): “Getting an education from MIT is like taking a drink from a firehose.”

 Because life and learning at MIT requires firmness, constancy, and a lot of determination.
 At MIT, we challenge ourselves to solve the world’s problems and, therefore, our professional programs try to reflect and instill these characteristics.